Double-partition Quantum Cluster Algebras: The quantum (upper) cluster algebra of a broken line

 \proof [Proof of Theorem~\ref{mainthm}] We prove this by induction.
 For the unique smallest line $L^-$ the algebra ${\mathcal O}_q(T_L\cup L^-)={\mathcal O}_q (L^-)$ is generated by the covariant elements in ${\mathcal C}_{L^-}^-$.
-The algebra is quasi-polynomial and there are no quantum line mutations except the trivial.
+The algebra is quasi-polynomial and there are no quantum line mutations except the trivial one.
 Thus the claim is trivially true.
 [Actually, there is also a unique line $L_1$ closest to $L^-$ and the situation here essentially corresponds to ${\mathcal O}_q(M(2,2))$.
 This case is also true and well-known.]
 Let us then consider a line $L$ and let $L_1$ be a closest line with $L<L_1$.
 Let the notation be as in the proof of Proposition~\ref{cov-prop}.
 Then ${\mathcal C}_{L_1}^-$ is obtained from ${\mathcal C}_{L}^-$ by replacing $X_b$ by $D$.
 Suppose that $u\in {\mathcal U}^-_{L_1}$.
-Since ${\mathcal U}^-_{L_1}$ is an algebra it is clear that we may assume that when $u$ is expressed as a $q$-Laurent polynomial of some set of variables, all powers of the covariant elements are non-negative.
-Moreover, $L$ is obtained from $L_1$ by a quantum line mutation and all subsequent quantum line mutations of $L$ are thus also quantum line mutations of $L_1$.
-In all these mutations $D$ stays unchanged.
-It is then clear that ${\mathcal U}^-_{L_1}\subseteq {\mathcal U}^-_L[(D^{\pm1}]$.
-Now, the non-mutable elements of $L$ are the same as those of $L_1$ with the exception of $X_b$.
-By the argument about the positivity of the non-mutable elements we can then assume that all elements except the latter occur with a positive power.
+Since ${\mathcal U}^-_{L_1}$ is an algebra it is clear that we may assume that when $u$ is expressed as a $q$-Laurent polynomial of some set of variables, all powers of the covariant elements {{} ${\mathcal C}^-_{L_1}$ are non-negative.
+Then it is true for all allowed sets of variables as in Definition~8.2.} Moreover, $L$ is obtained from $L_1$ by a quantum line mutation and all subsequent quantum line mutations of $L$ are thus also quantum line mutations of $L_1$.
+In all these mutations $D$ stays non-mutable.
+For all lines $L_2\leq L$, the algebra generated by the variables from ${\mathcal V}_{L_2,L_1}$ and their inverses is contained in the algebra generated by the variables from ${\mathcal V}_{L_2,L}$ and their inverses together with $D^{\pm1}$.
+It is then clear that ${\mathcal U}^-_{L_1}\subseteq {\mathcal U}^-_L[D^{\pm1}]$.
+Now, the non-mutable variables of $L$ are the same as those of $L_1$ with the exception of $X_b$.
+By the argument about the positivity of the non-mutable variables we can then assume that all these variables except the latter occur with a non-negative power when $u$ is expanded in one of the allowed quasi Laurent algebras.
 Thus, we can assume $u\in{\mathcal U}^-_L[X_b^{\pm1}, D]$.
 By the induction hypothesis we then have

-and to meet our goal, we only need be concerned about the elements with a strictly negative power of $X_b$.
+and to meet our goal, we only need to be concerned about the elements with a strictly negative power of $X_b$ in each summand.